MaxLyman/Leet-Code/src/main/readme.md

 initial attempts at the problem - the attempt that I didnt look at any sort of clues or outside resources - and then the solution or my final attempt that works.
 I also want to keep a record of my thought process while I am completing these problems.
-To keep my thoughts organized I have to new TODO comments:
+To keep my thoughts organized I have two comment headers:

 ~~~
 Rubber Duckie & Solution Reflection